 M: Like, we probably spent a couple of years in disagreement, living unhappily, together, within the house.
 I would say that once Warren came to terms with how I felt, and began to feel the same way himself, that’s when we decided that we don’t have to break and run.
 We don’t hate each other.
 We just aren’t working well together.
 I think once both of us came to feel in agreement that what we had now wasn’t working, that’s when we decided to keep as many things as normal as possible and support each other.
 Neither one of us can do this alone; we are not equipped to be single parents or to have adversity with each other or animosity.
 That’s just not going to work.
 And we knew that right from the beginning.

 W: We had gone through two months of working this through, and then it was just a big shock to everyone else when we said we were separating.
-We were like, “Hey everybody!
+We were like, “Hey, everybody!
 Whoops!”

 What happens when you two switch over parenting duties?
 Does one of you get out of the house?
 Do you have a different apartment?

-W: We have the option [to leave.]
+W: We have the option [to leave].
 We can either just go to our room and have peace and do whatever we want to do, or we can leave.
 The responsibility of parenting has been taken away from us, basically.

 M: But Warren does live with his dad in Hamilton intermittently through the week.
-So when we first initiated this process, he moved out and I stayed here in the home and for that first year, when we were rebuilding our lifestyle, I was never in the house was Warren was.
+So when we first initiated this process, he moved out and I stayed here in the home and for that first year, when we were rebuilding our lifestyle, I was never in the house when Warren was.
 I would literally go anywhere.
 I didn’t get another apartment, but I am more interested in dating outside of our relationship than Warren is, so I generally had somewhere to go.
 But Warren resides both here and, because he works out of the house and works closer to Toronto, he resides in Hamilton with his dad at his condo, too.
 The kids get to go there too.
 That frees up the house.
 But now that we’re five years in, it’s really not difficult for us to be in the same house and maintain who is in charge.
 But initially, it did require that whoever was not in charge was not on the scene.

 So, you say you’re open with your kids about your separation.
 What does that openness look like?